neokd/NeoGPT/README.md

 | RESEARCHER  | Analyzes, synthesizes, and provides insights.       |

-## Experimental

-Explore our multi-agent bot that generates responses based on a single user prompt.
-This experimental project showcases the capabilities of NeoGPT.

 ## Contributing
 We welcome contributions to NeoGPT!
 If you have ideas for new features or improvements, please open an issue or submit a pull request.
 For more information, see our [contributing guide](CONTRIBUTING.md).